 Accountability as Inclusion

-The second of accountability, accountability as inclusion, provides influence and thereby some control beneficiaries direct and indirect presence in decision-making processes.
-Accountability as inclusion has many different names, e.g. downward accountability, co-governance, voice accountability, and representative accountability. comes with voice deliberation “fire alarm” as opposed to a “constant surveillance” approach to accountability those affected by INGOs’ actions to report and activate the “alarm” when unanticipated consequences or horrible outcomes arise having Thus, accountability as inclusion provides institutional channels that allow INGOs to adjust their action in accordance with preferences of those affected.
+The second form of accountability, accountability as inclusion, provides influence and thereby some control by giving beneficiaries a direct and indirect presence in decision-making processes.
+Accountability as inclusion has many different names, e.g. downward accountability, co-governance, voice accountability, and representative accountability.
+While there are important differences among these different subtypes of accountability, an assumption underlying all of these accounts is that influence comes with voice in deliberations.
+Access and presence alters descriptions, justifications, and ultimately negotiations that determine final decisions.
+It adopts a “fire alarm” as opposed to a “constant surveillance” approach to accountability since it allows those affected by INGOs’ actions to report and activate the “alarm” when unanticipated consequences or horrible outcomes are expected to arise.
+In this way, having communicative relationship with those who are directly or indirectly impacted by INGOs’ help improves the decision-making processes and thereby the outcomes.
+Thus, accountability as inclusion provides institutional channels that allow INGOs to adjust their action in accordance with preferences of those affected.

-Grant and Keohane (2005) Participation stresses the need for those affected by policies to have some direct control.
-Grant and Keohane the the participation model of accountability:
+Grant and Keohane (2005) note that power-wielders can take account of the preferences of beneficiaries in two different ways: what they call the participation and delegation models of accountability.
+Participation stresses the need for those affected by policies to have some direct control.
+Grant and Keohane describe the principles that guide the participation model of accountability:

 A fundamental principle here is that, ideally, individuals ought to be free to make decisions for themselves, since nobody can both know and care for your interests as well or as much as you do.
 A second principle is that people should be treated equally.
 It follows that where collective decisions are required, each person ought to have an equal say.
 Legitimacy depends on full participation.
-Further, public power is legitimate only to the extent that decisions serve the interests of the people as a whole, which is interpreed to mean to the extent that the outcomes of decisions reflect what individuals desire.
+Further, public power is legitimate only to the extent that decisions serve the interests of the people as a whole, which is interpreted to mean to the extent that the outcomes of decisions reflect what individuals desire.
 For these reasons, people with power ought to be accountable to those who are affected by their decisions (31).

-This first model of accountability emphasizes the importance of the direct participation of clients or beneficiaries.
+This first model of accountability emphasizes the importance of the direct participation of beneficiaries.

-For instance, Oxfam GB (OGB) engages in this form of accountability by using a stakeholder survey and hosting an Annual Assembly to listen to and respond to stakeholders’ views and concerns.
+For instance, Oxfam GB (OGB) engages in accountability as participation by employing a stakeholder survey and hosting an Annual Assembly to listen to and respond to stakeholders’ views and concerns.
 Similarly, Save the Children (SCF) has a The ‘Children as Stakeholder Policy’ that states “the children who are intended to benefit from their work should be involved in the development, implementation, and evaluation of programme, policy, and advocacy work.”
 Perhaps, the best example of accountability as inclusion can be found in practices of participant development and co-governance.
 These development projects allow beneficiaries to help design implement and evaluate INGO projects.
+All of these mechanisms attempt to provide an institutional mechanism for creating voice within institutions.
+Actively seeking input and critical evaluations of those affected by the INGOs’ policies.

-In contrast, Grant’s and Keohane’s second model of accountability, emphasizes the power-wielders and controlled by those who have properly authorized them.
-Grant and Keohane are not typically the same as the authorizing agents.
+In contrast, the delegation model of accountability emphasizes the importance of power-wielders responding to and being controlled by those who have properly authorized them.
+One of many important insights from Grant’s and Keohane’s article is that unlike domestic democratic practices where the people authorizing and the people holding accountable are the same, accountability holders in the international arena are not typically the same as the authorizing agents.
 For this reason, they identify adopting seven alternative mechanisms for holding international institutions accountable (See Figure 2).

 Figure 2.
 Seven Mechanisms of Accountability in World Politics